Japanese Manners: Dos and Don’ts When Using Chopsticks

-- * Hiroi-bashi or Utsushi-bashi – Sharing your food from chopsticks to chopsticks is also a no-no for japanese.
+- * Hiroi-bashi or Utsushi-bashi – Sharing your food from chopsticks to chopsticks is also a no-no for Japanese.
 It is believed that once a loved one that passed away got cremated, the family and friends will pick the bones of the remain using chopsticks and place them into the urn.

 - * Mochi-bashi – Do not hold your bowl and chopsticks in the same hand.
-It is considered a bad manner for the locals especially when you’re eating with elders.
+It is considered a bad manner for the locals, especially when you’re eating with elders.

-- * Namida-bashi – Do not dip your food using your chopsticks in a sauce. that’s a no-no to them too.
+- * Namida-bashi – Do not dip your food using your chopsticks in a sauce.
+That’s a no-no to them too.

-- * Orori-bashi – Moving or pointing your chopsticks while talking is actually considered a rude manner to them as well.
+- * Orori-bashi – Moving or pointing your chopsticks while talking is considered a rude manner to them as well.